dimitri-nicolo/calico/v2.4/getting-started/openshift/dedicated-etcd.md

 etcd1
 ```

-You are now ready to execute the ansible provision which will install {{site.prodname}}.
+You are now ready to execute the ansible provision which will install {{site.tseeprodname}}.